 Yep you heard right – this gondola crosses over from France to Italy!

 OK lets get the bad news out of the way first.
 Yikes – it’s expensive.
 Tickets DO cost a lot.
 However, below we give you 9 good reasons why the Panoramic Mont Blanc cable car in Chamonix is definitely worth the money.
-In our opinion, as long as the weather is excellent, this incredible glacial experience is worth the splurge.
+In our opinion, as long as the weather is clear and the sky blue, this incredible glacial experience is definitely worth the splurge.

 First of all – lets describe the Panoramic Mont Blanc cable car and what it is in comparison to the Aiguille du Midi cable car.
 Lots of visitors get confused and actually a lot of visitors to Chamonix don’t even know the Panoramic Mont Blanc cable car even exists.

 What is the Panoramic Mont Blanc cable car?

 The Panoramic Mont Blanc cable car is situated in the town of Chamonix deep in the heart of the French Alps.
 Chamonix, a town celebrated for it extreme alpinism, sits in the shadow of the highest mountain in Western Europe – Mont Blanc (4,810m).